Learned iterative custom prior#

 The forward operator is defined as \(y = Ax\) where \(A\) is a (normalized) random Gaussian matrix.

-# Use parallel dataloader if using a GPU to fasten training, otherwise, as all computes are on CPU, use synchronous
+# Use parallel dataloader if using a GPU to speed up training, otherwise, as all computes are on CPU, use synchronous

 # data loading.